ericcolton/asset-doctor/README.md

 Each security consists of two rows.
 The "ticker" on the first row for each column pair must match.
 On the second row is the share price, and on the third row is the current portfolio's position (# of shares) in that security.

+Following these inputs, the program asks about the following options:

+* Whether or not rebalance instructions can based on share exchanges (e.g. Vanguard mutual funds)
+* Whether or not rebalancing should take into account an infusion or withdraw of cash
-Following these inputs, the program inquires if it can suggest rebalance instructions based on share exchanges (e.g. Vanguard mutual funds), whether or not you wish to infuse or withdraw cash, and/or whether or not purchase or sale of fractional shares is allowed.
+* Whether or not purchase or sale of fractional shares is allowed
+* If fractional shares are not allowed, then the rounding behavior can be customized.

 The program generates a report including buy, sell, and/or exhange instructions and a summary of the rebalanced portfolio.